Sexual misconduct in surgery

 Support

-If you experience or witness sexual harassment or assault in the workplace, if you feel able, please report it through your employer's procedures and, if appropriate, to the police.
-There is third-party help and support available via the links below.
+If you experience or witness sexual harassment or assault in the workplace, if you feel able, you can report such incidents through your employer's procedures and, if appropriate, to the police.
+Reporting can be challenging, and third-party support is available to help you navigate these challenges.

 If you need advice on the legal process or emotional support from a trained counsellor, RCS England provides a 24/7 Confidential Support and Advice Service – the helpline can be reached on 0800 028 0199.

-Working closely with the WPSMS, we have appointed our Vice-President, Professor Vivien Lees and, at a staff level, Lucy Davies, Executive Director, to oversee the implementation of our work to end sexual misconduct.
-We have also appointed Professor Rosalind Searle, an independent expert advisor, to provide external challenge.
+Working closely with the WPSMS, we have appointed our Vice-President, Professor Vivien Lees and, at a staff level, Lucy Davies, Executive Director, to oversee the implementation of our work to end sexual misconduct in the NHS.
+We have also appointed Professor Rosalind Searle, an independent expert advisor.
 The actions we have taken to date are set out below.

 Implementation and investigation

-- We continue to lobby the new government to inform their policies to tackle sexual misconduct.
-Baroness Merron, the minister for patient safety and women’s health, attended the most recent RCS-hosted WPSMS meeting on supporting and reporting processes.
+- We continue to lobby the government to inform their policies to tackle sexual misconduct in healthcare.
+Baroness Merron, Minister for Patient Safety and Women’s Health, attended the most recent RCS-hosted WPSMS meeting on supporting and reporting processes.

 - We continue to meet with the GMC and other national organisations to hold them to account and discuss how to implement the WPSMS' recommendations.

-The next phase of our work is to pursue genuine reform of reporting and investigation to support targets and witnesses to feel safe and confident to raise concerns.
-As part of this, in October 2024, we hosted the WPSMS meeting on 'supporting and reporting' to enhance systems for raising concerns.
-We are formulating an action plan based on the issues and recommendations identified by participants, to be published in early 2025.
+- The next phase of our work is to pursue genuine reform of reporting processes to support targets and witnesses to feel safe and confident to raise concerns.
+We published our Turning the tide: progress and actions to support targets of sexual misconduct in surgery in April 2025.

 Policies and code of conduct